cubicflow/lifeflower/_products/hemp-elixir.md

 directions: Take 1 TBSP daily or every couple hours as needed.
 Can be taken directly or added into smoothies, protein shakes and more.

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
-Orders are processed and shipped in 7-10 business days.
+Orders are processed and ship within 14 business days.
 Please allow additional time for&nbsp;delivery.

 history: blank